 Program overview

-• Advisory Committee for guidance on course selection and thesis preparation
+• Collaboration with an Advisory Committee for course selection and thesis guidance.

 Featured Experiences

-The Master of Science in Biology (Thesis) program offers several unique features that enhance the learning experience:
+The Biology M.Sc. program offers a variety of unique experiences that enhance the learning journey:

 Career Options

-Graduates of the Master of Science in Biology (Thesis) program can pursue a variety of career paths in Canada, including:
+Graduates of the Biology M.Sc. program can explore a wide range of career opportunities in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.